HasCoding/HasCodingCMS/README.md

 Open the zip file to the directory where you will be installing then, in the /System/Config/config.php file.
 Change `$site_url`, `$site_session_name` variables to your own.

-sonraki ayarlar genel framework yapısı
+next settings general framework structure

 + System/Controller/ <- folder with your back-end codes
 + System/Model/ <- folder where your database files are